cassandraelmer/mat301/ps4_answers.md

 2. Why do we need an OrderItems table?
-   one customer can have many orders
+   one customer can have many orders, and these orders can have many items

-3. Create linked tables in MS Access.
+3. Create linked tables in ~~MS Access~~ MySQL.

 4. Create forms to enter customer data.